Charging Points API (DOT-NL)

 The credentials module of OCPI is not used.

 To retrieve the current state from the supplier, authentication details must be provided.
-These are a client-id
+When using OAuth2, this consists of a client-id

-combination when using OAuth2.
-According to the OAuth2 conventions, the JWT will be passed via an Authorization: Bearer
+combination.
+According to OAuth2 conventions, the JWT will be passed via an Authorization: Bearer

 header.
 When using an agreed token/api-key, the access token/api-key must be included in the Authorization: Token